 Narcissistic Abuse Leads to Mental Health Issues

-When we go through narcissistic abuse, we might find ourselves dealing with depression.
-We might also develop other issues – various compulsive behaviors, or an eating disorder, or a substance abuse problem – because sometimes, we try to sort of ‘self-medicate” to deal with our issues.
+We might also develop other issues – various compulsive behaviors, an eating disorder, or a substance abuse problem – because sometimes, we try to ” self-medicate” to deal with our issues.

 Narcissists Actively Trigger Your Trauma Response

-When you’re actively dealing with the abuse, you might notice that you have heightened reactions to various common relationship issues.
-That means that you might be triggered over something small, such as an innocently used phrase that used to mean something awful.
+You might notice heightened reactions to various common relationship issues when you’re actively dealing with the abuse.
+That means you might be triggered over something small, such as an innocently used phrase that used to mean something awful.

 Narcissists Foster Your Self-Doubt